gabrieleteotino/bluish-capsule/content/project/datingapp/5-error-handling/4-upgrade-to-angular-6.md

 Switch from **Http** to **HttpClient**.

-Open **auth.service.ts** chenge the import, the constructor and fix the other methods.
-The overall solution is almost the same with the notable difference that the response is already the required object without the need to call *.json()*
+Open **auth.service.ts** change the import, the constructor and fix the other methods.

+The overall code is almost the same with the notable difference that the response is already the required object without the need to call *.json()*

 ```typescript
 ...